Mary Ann Aldham

-Mary Ann Aldham (born Mary Ann Mitchell Wood; 28 September 1858 - 1940) was an English militant suffragette and member of the Women's Social and Political Union (WSPU) who was imprisoned at least seven times.
+Mary Ann Aldham (born Mary Ann Mitchell Wood; 28 September 1858 - 1940) was an English suffragette and member of the Women's Social and Political Union (WSPU) who was imprisoned at least seven times.
 She went on hunger strike in prison where she was force-fed for which she received the WSPU's Hunger Strike Medal.

 Early life

 She was born in Deptford in Kent in 1858 as Mary Ann Mitchell Wood, the daughter of Mary Ann and Alfred Robert Wood, a Captain; her mother died less than two months after her birth.
 On 10 October 1883, Mary Ann Wood married Arthur Robert Aldham (1853–1905), a commercial clerk with the P&O Shipping Line and with him had two daughters: Mary Aldham (1885–1955) and Gertrude Aldham (1887–1909).
 Arthur Aldham died in 1905.